AI-Balushi/todo-list/README.md

 # CLI Todo List

-A simple command-line interface (CLI) Todo List application built with TypeScript and Node.js.
+The Todo List Command Line Interface (CLI) allows users to manage their tasks with ease.
+Users can add new tasks, delete existing tasks, update task details, and view their complete todo list.
+The CLI provides a simple and interactive way to organize tasks for better productivity.

 # Features

-Add tasks to your todo list
+Add new tasks to the todo list.
-View your current todo list
+Delete tasks from the todo list.
-Mark tasks as completed
+Update task details such as task name.
-Delete tasks from your todo list
+View the complete todo list with task numbers.

 # Installation